-A six-bedroom, single-storey apartment in Brooklyn, New York, with an open-plan kitchen and living space with adjoining family room, a playroom, guest bedroom with en-suite bathroom, plus a WC and second bathroom, a further four bedrooms, two bathrooms, a laundry room and two terraces.
+A six-bedroom, single-storey apartment in Brooklyn, New York, with an open-plan kitchen (opens in new tab) and living space with adjoining family room, a playroom (opens in new tab), guest bedroom (opens in new tab) with en-suite bathroom, plus a WC and second bathroom, a further four bedrooms, two bathrooms (opens in new tab), a laundry room (opens in new tab) and two terraces.

 Eight years after buying a two-bedroom apartment, the owners bought the neighbouring property and combined the two to create a six-bedroom super-apartment, with astonishing views across the East River to Manhattan’s towering skyline.

 Keeping the kitchen (opens in new tab) and living space in the original apartment (and converting the existing two bedrooms into a playroom and guest room) they turned the second apartment into a four-bedroom wing for the family to sleep in.The huge open-plan kitchen and living space is the heart of the apartment, and manages to combine a practical cooking and eating space with the elegance of a hotel lounge.

 A dark-oak floor and a rich blue sofa grounds the open-plan living space, with its white walls and ceiling.
 The couple wanted it to be welcoming and homely but didn’t want to compromise on the beauty of the furnishings, so refused to go for practicality before aesthetics, and chose marble for the kitchen and white upholstery, elsewhere.